 The modality may be different every time but the list of aims is usually brief – greater team creativity, a strengthening of the organisation’s “innovation muscles” and efficient explanation why these things are vital.
 Actual delivery may be by means of a development programme or an event, publications or a long term consulting engagement, multimedia production or an artistic intervention… There are many ways to build and promote creativity and innovation, sustainably.

-For example, for the Danish industrial engineering company Danfoss, my team and I have consulted on the creation of the series of conferences, interviews and gatherings known as #ETTalks.
+For example, for the Danish industrial engineering company Danfoss, I have consulted on the creation and execution of a series of conferences, interviews and gatherings known as #ETTalks.
 The unifying factor has been to keep building a community of people building a sustainable future, and nourish that community with knowledge and inspiration.
 My job was to help some incredible people harness their ideas in preparation for the talk, and to serve as the host of the gatherings and interviews.
 So far, we have created gatherings in Warsaw, Kyiv and Nantes.

 Much of my work centres around various types of public-facing communication.
 This may be live or on-location interview formats and event hosting, as above, or more intimate studio gatherings where I am always grateful for opportunities to talk to truly incredible people about their work and achievements.
 Our Create to Sustain Live! interviews are one such example.
 With the Boma Global team we are curating an ongoing series of talks, featuring people from the interface of business, art and sustainability.